vishuRizz/datingapp-somethign/intellirite.md

 To become the **standard writing environment** for students and researchers worldwide.

-If Cursor became the AI IDE for coding, **Intellirite becomes the AI IDE for writing.**
+If Cursor became the AI IDE for coding, **Pensyl becomes the AI IDE for writing.**

 ---